-3.3.
+3.2.
 Interest rate risk

-Exposure to interest rate risk is the risk that arises when there is an imbalance between rate and non-rate sensitive assets, liabilities and off balance sheet items.
+Exposure to interest rate risk is the risk that arises when there is an imbalance between rate and non-rate sensitive assets, liabilities and off-balance sheet items.
 As described in Note 1, the Company hedges all risks other than credit risk through transactions with Crédit Agricole CIB and therefore bears no interest rate risk.

-3.4.
+3.3.
 Liquidity risk

 Liquidity risk is the risk that the Company will encounter difficulty in realizing assets or otherwise raising funds to meet commitments.
-The Company perfectly hedges the issue of debt securities through the deposits and derivatives to the parent company which match in all respects the issued debt.
+The Company perfectly hedges the issue of debt securities and warrants through the funded swaps, deposits and derivatives with the parent company which match in all respects the issued debt.

 The table below reflects the liquidity risk of the Company by maturity profile.